Ziad-I/Inscribe/README.md

 ## TODO

-- [ ] Create a custom context menu to allow the creation of folders/files and renaming.
+- [x] Create a custom context menu to allow the creation of folders/files and renaming.
+- [ ] replace the browser's native prompt() with something prettier.
 - [ ] Allow users to change the theme.
 - [ ] Add image preview.
 - [ ] Add an embedded terminal.